ajufrancis/neutron-lan/README.md

 I installed python-mini package on my router using opkg instead, and I saw the storage/memory consumption was quite low.
 I will develop scripts running on OpenWRT, and those scipts will be called from a controller via ssh.

+As a basis of the controller, I will try out [SaltStack](http://www.saltstack.com/) at first.

 <pre>
       [Tool A]  [Tool B]  [Tool C]...
           |         |        |